-As always, thank you for reading and sharing my posts.
+As always, thank you for reading and sharing these articles.

 Please let me know if you have any questions.

-The testing I report on here on my blog is a collaborative effort with the support of my readers.
+The testing we report here on the website is a collaborative effort with the support of our readers.
 If you are interested in participating in this testing, please click here for more information about how that works.

-If you would like to support my independent consumer goods testing with a contribution – here’s a link with more information about that: link.
-I am not affiliated with a nonprofit or other public agency – and consequently contributions are NOT tax-deductible – but they are very much appreciated (and I could not do this work without the ongoing support of my readers!)
+If you would like to support this independent consumer goods testing with a contribution — here’s a link with more information about that.
+Lead Safe Mama, LLC is not affiliated with a nonprofit or other public agency.
+Consequently, contributions are NOT tax-deductible but they are very much appreciated (and I could not do this work without the ongoing support of you, the readers!).

 Have a Lead-safe holiday season!